 - Article 49- Protection of monuments and places and objects of natural importance.

-- Article 50- Separation of judiciary from executive.
+- Article 50- Separation of judiciary from the executive.

 - Article 51- Promotion of international peace and security.

 · It contains, originally 10 duties, now it contains 11 duties by 86th amendments act 2002.